LoomDev/Loom/README.md

 To build a distributable Loom JAR, run `./loom jar`.
 The final JAR will be inside the root folder (the folder Loom was cloned into).

-To build a non-distributable Loom JAR (to make the build quicker, for debugging purposes), run `./gradlew loom-server:build`.
+To build a non-distributable Loom JAR (to make the build quicker, for debugging purposes), run `./gradlew build`.
 The JAR will be inside "server/build/libs".

 We hope to create a stable and modern server software for many generations of Minecraft servers to come.
 Loom is completely open-source and licensed with the [MIT license](/LICENSE).
 Feel free to contribute to the project! ✨